-The self-portrait has been a popular form of expression ever since man first saw his own reflection.
-Much like Narcissus, it's often the case that we need not look beyond the tip of our own nose for a muse worth studying.
+The self-portrait has been a popular form of expression ever since... forever!
+You might not need not look beyond the tip of our own nose for a muse worth studying.

 How To Take a Self-Portrait